 A multiple pricing strategy, product bundle pricing is when retailers sell more than one product for a single price.
-There are several ways this tends to work, with upsells, cross-sells and BOGO discounts being some of the most common types of bundling.
+There are several ways this tends to work, with upsells, cross-sells and buy one, get one (BOGO) discounts being some of the most common types of bundling.

 While bundle pricing can increase sales volume, it can also run the risk of reducing profits if not done properly.